 First Aid: Dehydration

-Signs and Symptoms
+Signs & Symptoms of Dehydration

-- a dry tongue
+- a dry or sticky mouth

 - few or no tears when crying

-- sunken eyes
+- eyes that look sunken

 What to Do